Chris Reed :: Contact :: Homepage

 John Lawrence :: Contact :: Homepage

-John is a postgraduate research assistant working on the Digging by Debating and BESiDE projects.
+John is a postgraduate research assistant working on the Argument Mining and BESiDE projects.
 He is currently working towards a PhD in the area of argumentation mining and the extraction of argument structure from text.
 His research focuses on argumentation mining, dialogue protocols, and argument analysis.

 Mark Snaith :: Contact :: Homepage